llms.txt is a proposed, agent-readable map of the surfaces a compatible

 - [robots.txt](https://isitready.dev/robots.txt)

 - [sitemap.xml](https://isitready.dev/sitemap.xml)That's it.
-Level-two headings group surfaces; bullet list items point at canonical URLs.
-An assistant reading this file knows which docs are authoritative, which tools are runnable, and which policy files to cross-check.
+Level-two headings group surfaces; bullet items point at canonical URLs.
+An assistant reading this file knows which docs to trust and which policy files to cross-check before quoting anything.

 Common failure modes